Giovanni Antonio Guadagni: Cardinalate

 Pope Clement XII raised him to the cardinalate on 24 September 1731 as the Cardinal-Deacon of Santi Silvestro e Martino ai Monti and he accepted in obedience to the pope.
 Guadagni arrived in Rome from Arezzo on 7 November and then entered though Porta Pia on 11 November before receiving the red hat on 22 November and his titular church on 17 December.
 Guadagni was enthroned in his church on 30 December at a solemn Mass.
 He was appointed to several important congregations in the Roman Curia and held posts in the Congregation of Bishops and Regulars and the Congregation for Rites amongst others.
 In 1732 he assumed the duties as the Vicar General of Rome after having resigned from his see in Arezzo.
 Guadagni was later appointed as the Cardinal-Bishop of Frascati in 1750 and also became the Vice-Dean of the College of Cardinals.
 On 10 April 1750 (two months after being made the Frascati titular head) he entered the Frascati suburbicarian see to commence a pastoral visit and oversaw the restoration of several churches while presiding over Confirmations and other Masses as well as leading rosaries.
 He later became the Cardinal-Bishop of Porto e Santa Rufina in 1756.

 He participated in the conclave in 1740 that elected Pope Benedict XIV and also participated in the conclave in 1758 that elected Pope Clement XIII.
 Guadagni served as the camerlengo from 1743 until 1756.

 Death

 He died in Rome in 1759 and was buried at the left side of the main altar in Santa Maria della Scala in the tomb that he had constructed for himself.
 He also composed the inscription that was placed on the tomb.
 He became reputed for his holiness and was said to have been buried with the odor of saintliness.

 Beatification process

-The beatification process opened in Rome in 1763 in an informative process tasked with research into the late cardinal's life and his virtues and which closed in 1764.
-But the cause stalled at some point and remained dormant until it was reactivated under Pope Pius XII on 27 November 1940.
+The beatification process began in 1763 with an informative process tasked with research into the late cardinal's life and his virtues.
+On 11 February 1718, the cause was officially opened, granting Guadagni the title of Servant of God.
+But the cause stalled at some point and remained dormant until it was reactivated under Pope Pius XI on 26 November 1938.
 But the cause stalled at a later point and remains so at present.